Pitti Palace: Self-Guided Audio Tours

 Skip the line to five of Florence's hottest attractions!
 Take in one of the world's greatest collections of Renaissance art at the Uffizi Gallery, gawp at the sumptuous decor of the Palazzo Pitti, and explore the leafy Tuscan paradise of the massive Boboli Gardens.

-Explore one of the most special churches in Florence at your own pace and guided by an in-app audio tour created by a local guide!
+Explore one of the most special buildings in Florence at your own pace and guided by an in-app audio tour created by a local guide!
 Note!
-This tour DOES NOT include an entrance ticket but may be used anytime during the church's opening hours: Mo-Sa 09.30 am - 5.30 pm., Sun: 12.30 - 5.45 pm.
-Buy the ticket (€9) at the office counter next to the entrance on the left side of the church.
-The tour starts on the square in front of the church and ends in an amazing monks' dining room.
-As you walk through the church, you will uncover the stories of amazing Renaissance art, Franciscan faith, and spirituality.
-You'll see wonderful things like the Church with a typical floorplan, a devout Sacristy, richly decorated family chapels, and a Refter.
+This tour DOES NOT include an entrance ticket but may be used anytime during the palazzo's opening hours: Mo-Su 09.00 am - 7 pm.
+Thu 09.00 am - 02.00 pm.
+Buy the ticket for €13,50 at the office counter on the main floor of the palazzo.
+18-25 years: €10; under 18: free entrance.
+The tour starts on the square in front of the Palazzo with exploration of architecture & Michelangelo's David and ends in a room full of Renaissance maps on the third floor.
+As you walk through the Palazzo, you will uncover the stories of amazing Renaissance art and the power of the Medici family.
+You'll see wonderful things like huge battle frescos in the biggest public room in the world in those days.
+A special intimate study with a lot of gems and many other connected rooms with all different kinds of moral art messages awaits.
 Most of them contain fresco cycles, amazing paintings, and Renaissance sculptures.
-Discover a perfect-sized Pazzi chapel, the Cimabue Cross, and the Franciscan monks' dining room which is truly one of a kind.
-Last but not least: At the big nave are all kinds of monumental tombs of Italy's greatest characters like Dante, Machiavelli, Galileo Galilei, and Michelangelo!
+Discover a perfect-sized Eleonora chapel, the Room of the Elements, and the Room of the 500 which is truly one of a kind!
 Note!
-Opening hours: Mo-Sa 09.30 am - 5.30 pm, no admission after 5 pm.
-Sunday and religious holidays: Epiphany (6-jan), Assumption (15 aug), All Saints (1-nov), Immaculate Conception (8-dec): from 12.30 - 5.45 pm.
+This tour is not affiliated with the Palazzo Vecchio but is provided by an independent creator.

 This tour is a treat for lovers of art, history, and architecture.
 Including your ticket to the Boboli Gardens, this self-guided adventure caters to those eager to delve into the heart of the Renaissance at their own pace.
 We'll embark on our adventure from the ticket office of the Pitti Palace (Piazza Pitti 1) where you will need to swap your smartphone voucher for a paper ticket.
 Then you'll reach the gardens through the main entrance.
 Due to safety regulations, this is currently the only entrance to the Boboli Gardens.
 While this tour provides only a brief audio guide inside the Boboli Gardens, the exterior journey through Florence's storied streets is detailed and captivating.
 After your visit to the gardens, you'll embark on a journey that leads you through Florence's most celebrated landscapes and timeless achievements.
 The tour format allows you to immerse yourself fully in the city's heritage, narrated in your ear at each fascinating stop.
 Your route will traverse grandeur and simplicity, from the regal Pitti Palace to the sacred Basilica of Santa Maria Novella.
 Begin surrounded by the greenery and sculptures of the Boboli Gardens before venturing to the medieval stores on the Ponte Vecchio, and pass by the remarkable facade of the Uffizi Gallery.
 Along the way, marvel at the iconic Cathedral of Santa Maria del Fiore, crowned by its magnificent dome, and soak in the artistic splendor at stops like the Palazzo Vecchio and the Orsanmichele Church.